Call now in confidence immediate help & advice 24/7

 This will vary between package and provider, so it is best to check this with your insurance provider.

-The team at our Lincolnshire centres will be happy to discuss the fine details of funding treatment with you.
+The team at a Lincolnshire drug and alcohol rehab centre will be happy to discuss the fine details of funding treatment with you.

-How Long Does Drug and Alcohol Rehab in Lincolnshire Last?
+How Long Does Drug and Alcohol Rehab in Lincolnshire or near Lincolnshire Last?

-The typical stay in an inpatient rehab in Lincolnshire is 28 days.
+The typical stay in an inpatient drug and alcohol rehab in Lincolnshire is 28 days.
 [24]

 But, this alters between people.
-Factors that can impact the duration of your rehab treatment in Lincolnshire include:
+Factors that can impact the duration of your drug and alcohol rehab treatment in Lincolnshire include:

-• The kind of treatment you are having
+• The kind of drug or alcohol rehab treatment you are having in Lincolnshire

-• If you are in inpatient or outpatient rehab
+• If you are in an inpatient or outpatient drug and alcohol rehab in Lincolnshire or near Lincolnshire

-Can I Force My Loved One to Go to Drug and Alcohol Rehab in Lincolnshire?
+Can I Force My Loved One to Go to Drug and Alcohol Rehab in Lincolnshire or near Lincolnshire?

 Intervention being held for a drug and alcohol rehab centre in Lincolnshire

-Unless your loved one is sectioned (meaning they are detained under the Mental Health Act) they cannot be forced to go to rehab.
+Unless your loved one is sectioned (meaning they are detained under the Mental Health Act) they cannot be forced to go to drug and alcohol rehab.

 This is down to a few things, but mainly boils down to human rights and an individual’s willingness to engage with treatment.

 Research indicates that rehab is successful when people are ready to access it.
-If individuals do not feel that they need help with their addiction, it is not very likely that rehab will help, as addiction treatment is something that requires commitment and effort.
+If individuals do not feel that they need help with their addiction, it is not very likely that drug and alcohol rehab will help, as addiction treatment is something that requires commitment and effort.
 [25]

-If you feel a loved one needs addiction support, you can potentially arrange an intervention with them.
+If you feel a loved one needs support from a drug and alcohol rehab, you can potentially arrange an intervention with them.
 This is an in-between step that can help individuals recognise that the may benefit from support at a centre like our facilities in Lincolnshire.

-What Happens When I Arrive At Drug and Alcohol Rehab in Lincolnshire?
+What Happens When I Arrive At Drug & Alcohol Rehab in Lincolnshire or near Lincolnshire?

-When you arrive at rehab in Lincolnshire you will meet your treatment team.
+When you arrive at drug and alcohol rehab in Lincolnshire, you will meet your treatment team.

 You will be given a tour of the centre and will be given some more information about the site and what your personal treatment plan will look like.
 [26]

-You will have what is called an admissions interview to make sure that all your needs in rehab will be catered for.
+You will have what is called an admissions interview to make sure that all your needs in drug and alcohol rehab will be catered for.

-After this, your rehab treatment can officially start.
+After this, your drug or alcohol rehab treatment can officially start.

-Will I Be Able to See My Family During Drug and Alcohol Rehab in Lincolnshire?
+Will I Be Able to See My Family During Drug and Alcohol Rehab in Lincolnshire or near Lincolnshire?

 Family sat together at a residential drug and alcohol rehab in Lincolnshire

-You will be able to receive visitors at our rehab centres in Lincolnshire.
+You will be able to receive visitors at many of our partner drug and alcohol rehab centres in Lincolnshire.

-However, it is advised that you do not have visitors too early into treatment as for many people this can increase their homesickness and make it difficult for them to concentrate during the early stages of rehab.
+However, it is advised that you do not have visitors too early into treatment as for many people this can increase their homesickness and make it difficult for them to concentrate during the early stages of drug and alcohol rehab.
 [27]

 You can talk to your care team about visiting on-site, and will also be given the opportunity to integrate family visits into therapeutic activities, with the chance to engage with family therapy is appropriate.

-Can I Leave Drug and Alcohol Rehab in Lincolnshire At Any Time?
+Can I Leave Drug & Alcohol Rehab in Lincolnshire or near Lincolnshire At Any Time?

-Unless you are under a section or under arrest, no one can stop you from leaving rehab.
+Unless you are under a section or under arrest, no one can stop you from leaving drug and alcohol rehab.

 However, it is recommended that you do not leave rehab too early (or too frequently) as doing so can work to negate some of the benefits of a structured rehab programme.